SRYER/sryer.github.io/_posts/2020-06-04-why-there-must-be-an-absolute-zero-point-in-space.md

 I am fully aware that lots of people actually work and study this area quite intensively.
 So, I would expect that an expert on this subject may be able to pin point what I might be missing.
 So this is my invite to join the discussion in the thread below.

 I look forward to hearing your thoughts in the matter.

+### UPDATE: I was wrong

+I copy pasted this blog entry as a post [here](https://astronomy.stackexchange.com/questions/36432/absolute-zero-speed-in-space), and a kind person was pointing out, that in fact that statement 1. is wrong: The "feeling" of time, or should one say, the observation of time, is relative to the observer.
+This means that both persons will observe that the other persons time passes slower.

+Apparently, this is what the [Twin paradox](https://en.wikipedia.org/wiki/Twin_paradox#:~:text=In%20physics%2C%20the%20twin%20paradox,on%20Earth%20has%20aged%20more.) is all about.